-Available-for-sale securities with market value are stated at fair value based on quoted market prices at the balance sheet date.
+Stated at fair value based on quoted market prices at the balance sheet date.
 Unrealized gains and losses, net of applicable taxes, are reported in a separate component of equity, and the cost of the securities sold is calculated by the moving-average method.

-Non-marketable available-for-sale securities are stated at cost determined by the movingaverage method.
+- Available-for-sale securities (without market price)